-- i) During the financial year 2009-10, the Company had received a demand from the Chief Electrical Inspector, Government of Chhattisgarh to pay ₹ 240.43 Crore on account of electricity duty on generation of power from its 540 MW power plant due to non submission of Eligibility certificate.
-During the year company has received ED exemption letter and the demand is quashed. - ii) The Ministry of Environment, Forest and Climate Change (MOEF&CC) had amended Environment (Protection) Amendment Rules 2015 with the primary aim of minimizing pollution in Thermal Power plants.
+- i) The Ministry of Environment, Forest and Climate Change (MOEF&CC) had amended Environment (Protection) Amendment Rules 2015 with the primary aim of minimizing pollution in Thermal Power plants.
 Accordingly, the Company was required to install Flue Gas Desulphurization (FGD) units by June 30, 2020 for CPP Units and by September 30, 2021 for IPP Unit as per deadline stated by Central Pollution Control Board (CPCB).
 During the year ended March 31, 2021, the Company had entered into a letter of Intent with vendor to complete the FGD installation.
-Timeline has been further extended to December 31, 2023 as per the notification released by MoEF&CC on March 31, 2021.
+Timeline has been further extended to December 31, 2023 as per the notification released by MoEF&CC on March 31, 2021. - ii) Income tax demands have been raised mainly on account of depreciation allowance, tax holiday benefits and interest thereon which are pending at various levels of appeals.
+Management considers these disallowances as not tenable against the Company, and hence considered as remote.